What are we asking Congress to do?

 This year’s funding letter is led by Sens.
-Wicker and Stabenow in the Senate and Reps.
-Matsui and Stivers in the House.
+Wicker (R-MS) and Stabenow (D-MI) in the Senate and Reps.
+Matsui (D-CA) and Balderson (R-OH) in the House.

 The funding letter requests the following:

-- Increase funding from $6 million to $8 million dollars for Muscular Dystrophy related programs at the Centers for Disease Control (CDC).
+- $8 million in funding for Muscular Dystrophy related programs at the Centers for Disease Control and Prevention (CDC).

-- Increase funding from $10 million to $12 million for the Department of Defense (DOD) Congressionally Directed Medical Research Program (CDMRP) for Duchenne research.
+- $12 million in funding for the Department of Defense (DOD) Congressionally Directed Medical Research Program (CDMRP) for Duchenne research.

 - Request that Congress submit Duchenne report language to federal agencies that touch Duchenne.
 Report language provides guidance to the federal agencies, including CDC, NIH, and FDA, about how to spend funding (your tax dollars) related to Duchenne.